"Strength Is for Everyone”: Meet Openfit Trainer Kelsey HeenanJun 9, 2022

 Around the same time, Kelsey began struggling with anorexia and exercise bulimia.
 As she explains on her site The Daily Kelsey, “My heart rate was so low, my doctor said I couldn’t even go for a brisk walk or I could have gone into cardiac arrest.”

 Over the course of a few short years, Kelsey began her journey of recovery, which led to her becoming a certified nutrition coach and MBSC functional strength coach, starting her own fitness business, and becoming a coach and mentor for others looking to have a healthier and happier approach to life — beyond just physical gains.
-She joined Openfit in 2021, along with Pretty Little Liars star Shay Mitchell, for her popular HIIT and strength-training program 4 Weeks of Focus.
+She joined Openfit in 2021 for her popular HIIT and strength-training program 4 Weeks of Focus.